 Help!
 I've lost my pet.
 What do I do?

 If you have lost your pet, the Humane Society of Utah urges you to visit your local Animal Control shelter first.
-HSU does not take in as many strays as most Animal Control agencies and your chances of finding your pet are higher at those shelters.
-Contact our Receiving department at (801) 261-2919 ext.
+HSU does not take in as many strays as most Animal Control agencies and the chances of finding your pet are higher at those shelters.
+Contact our Receiving Department during regular business hours at (801) 261-2919 ext.
 214 if you do not locate your pet through Animal Control first.

 What services do you offer at the HSU Clinic?